pyphs/pyphs/README.rst

 PyPHS
 ======
 A python software dedicated to the simulation of multiphysical systems in the Port-Hamiltonian Systems (PHS) formalism.

+1. Inputs are netlist description of network systems.
+2. The associated graphs are analyzed to produce the system's dynamics equations in the PHS formalism.
+3. Simulations (i.e. solving DAE equations) are performed based on a variety of numerical methods (can be extended with new ones).
+4. The corresponding C++ simulation code is automatically generated and called from python (but can be used in other applications).
+5. LaTeX description files can be generated (for documentation, publication, etc.).

 .. image:: https://badge.fury.io/py/pyphs.svg
     :target: https://badge.fury.io/py/pyphs